 How are lice diagnosed?

-The eggs laid by lice are usually visible to the naked eye, making it easy for your child's doctor to diagnose.
+The eggs are easily visible to the naked eye and appear as small white spots that are cemented to the hair shaft.
+However it is important to find the adult lice to confirm active infestation and/or treatment failure.
 Pubic lice leave small brown spots on the parts of clothing that come in contact with the genitals or anus.

 Treatment for lice

 Treatment for lice is recommended and there are several products available over the counter as well as by prescription.

 - Application of a medicated cream rinse or shampoo, known as permethrin (Nix) or pyrethrins (RID), are available over the counter, least expensive and usually effective treatment although resistance can occur.
 Specific instructions as well as age considerations, need to be followed to minimize reinfection and treatment failures.